Order of the Lion (Malawi): Description

-The ribbon of the order is red, with two golden stripes running down each side.
-The Medal of the Order of the Lion is a cross, with a central medallion featuring an image of a lion's face, encircled by a red banner on which the Malawian motto, "Unity and Freedom." is written.
-The medals of higher grades of the order feature the same medallion, superimposed onto a green enameled cross.
-The grades of Grand Commander and Grand Officer also receive a badge, again featuring the lion medallion, superimposed onto stars.
-The Grand Commander's badge features twelve rays extending between the points of a twelve-pointed star, and the Grand Officer's badge features a ten-pointed star with points alternating in length, and is itself superimposed on an inverted pentagon.
+The ribbon of the order is red, with two golden stripes running along each side.
+The Medal of the Order of the Lion is a cross featuring a central medallion with a lion’s face, surrounded by a red banner inscribed with the Malawian motto, “Unity and Freedom.”
+Higher-grade medals feature the same medallion superimposed onto a green enameled cross.
+Recipients of the Grand Commander and Grand Officer grades also receive a badge, again featuring the lion medallion placed on stars.
+The Grand Commander’s badge has twelve rays extending between the points of a twelve-pointed star, while the Grand Officer’s badge displays a ten-pointed star with alternating long and short points, itself superimposed on an inverted pentagon.